susmitpy/talks/pages/disclaimer.md

 # Disclaimer

+* The content of this presentation is correct to the best of my knowledge.
 * Live demos are not guaranteed to work as expected.
-* The content of the demos is not guaranteed to be accurate.
+* Things may go wrong during the presentation.

 <style>